jensen-benard/rotary-inverted-pendulum/hardware/Bill_of_Materials.md

  [^2]: I reused an Arduino Uno I bought a long time ago, so the price is estimated.

 ## Disclaimer
- The links provided are for reference only.
-I am not affiliated with or endorsing any specific sellers.
-Prices, availability, and product specifications may change over time, so please verify the details before purchasing.

  All prices include shipping.
  Jumper wires and bread boards not included in the BOM.